minhct267/Feng-Shui-Shop-React/README.md

 ```

 ## Challenges

-Shipping a split frontend and API required careful **CORS** and **cookie** settings (`SameSite` / `Secure`) so authenticated admin requests work in production as well as on localhost.
-Storing **JWTs in HTTP-only cookies** improves security versus localStorage but needs consistent `credentials: "include"` and allowed origins. **Azure Blob** uploads and time-limited **SAS** URLs add complexity compared to local file storage while keeping images scalable.
-The **Docker** image installs the **Microsoft ODBC driver** on Debian so **pyodbc** can reach SQL Server reliably in containers.
-Large admin forms with live preview, duplicate-name checks, and multi-step confirmation demanded a clear UX flow without blocking the main CRUD APIs.
+- Authentication: Struggling with implementing a secure, cookie-based authentication system across a decoupled frontend and API presented significant CORS and security challenges.
+As this is currently unresolved, I temporarily use a fixed credentials for the admin login, the full authentication logic will be in future updates.
+- Cloud integration: I want to utilize the capabilities of Azure for online testing.
+However, transitioning from local file storage to Azure Blob Storage required handling multipart uploads and managing time-limited SAS URLs to ensure secure and scalable image delivery.
+This is needed for future features' extension and scaling up app (if needed).
+- Backend deployment: Configuring the backend Docker image to connect to SQL Server via pyodbc required specific workarounds.
+Even though it seems to be easy at first, but I did suffer from some unexpected errors from the Render VM side.
+- CRUD logic for Admin: Designing large administrative forms demanded a clear UX flow to handle live previews, duplicate-name validations, and multi-step confirmations without bottlenecking the main CRUD APIs.
+- Some UI components are difficult to design just by using CSS, that is why Tailwind CSS came to place as a solution.
+- Session/Cookies/Cache are still something I need to figure out to work on it.
+Also, I need to take care of SQL injection as well.

 ## Demo

 **Website:** [The Crystal Shroom](https://feng-shui-shop-react.vercel.app/)
-API may

-Please be aware that the API might be down, preventing the website from loading data from the Data Warehouse.
+Please be aware that the API might be down frequently (due to Free plan deployment), preventing the website from loading data from the Data Warehouse.